 - L.L.C.

-If there is a name you want but are not ready to register the LLC, you can file the Reservation of a Business Entity Name with the Mississippi Secretary of State.
-The name reservation will hold a name for up to 180 days at the cost of $25.
+If you want a name but are not ready to register the LLC, you can file a Reservation of a Business Entity Name with the Mississippi Secretary of State.
+The name reservation will hold a name for up to 180 days.

 Step 2: Appoint a Mississippi Registered Agent

-In Mississippi, every LLC will need to designate a registered agent.
-A registered agent is simply an individual or company with a Mississippi street address who will be responsible for any legal correspondence.
-This commonly includes the receipt of legal documents, such as lawsuit notifications, on behalf of the business.
+In Mississippi, every LLC must designate a registered agent.
+A registered agent is an individual or company with a Mississippi street address responsible for any legal correspondence.
+This commonly includes receiving legal documents, such as lawsuit notifications, on behalf of the business.

 Step 3: File the Mississippi LLC Certificate of Formation

-The paperwork to officially create an LLC in Mississippi is called the Certificate of Formation.
+The paperwork to officially create an LLC in Mississippi is called the Mississippi LLC Certificate of Formation.
 To submit the paperwork file online through the Mississippi Secretary of State website.

-There are a few sections and terms that can be confusing when filling out the Certificate of Formation, so to help you fill them out, I’ll explain a few of these sections.
+A few sections and terms can be confusing when filling out the Certificate of Formation, so let’s go over a few of these sections.

 Nature of business: This section asks for information regarding the activities of the business.
 To answer, you need to enter a number called NAICS (North American Industry Classification System).
 This code is a six-digit number that classifies and categorizes the different business industries.
-This information is used in reporting statistical data for each of the industries in the U.S. Remember this number, as you will need it when filing annual tax returns.
+This information is used to report statistical data for each industry in the U.S. Remember this number, as you will need it when filing annual tax returns.
 Find your NAICS number by clicking on the “Search for NAICS Codes” and entering the keyword(s) that most closely resembles what your business will do.
 Enter the code(s) in the boxes.

-If the activities of your business aren’t specifically listed, choose one that is close.
+If your business’s activities aren’t specifically listed, choose the closest one.
 The filing allows for up to three codes to be entered.
 The first one is typically the code for the main business activity.

 Signature: At least one signature from someone authorized to sign on behalf of the LLC is needed.
-This can be a member, manager, or non-members like an attorney or accountant, the members give signing authority.
+This can be a member, manager, or non-member, like an attorney or accountant.
+The members give signing authority.
 Enter the person’s title, name, and address.

 Under the title, there are three options – Manager, Member, and Organizer.
 The definitions of these are: